 For those directors, department heads, and curriculum specialists supervising or evaluating core academic teachers, possession of an SEI Administrator or Teacher Endorsement.

-Additional requirements for directors, department heads, and curriculum specialists in the core academic subjects at the secondary level (5-12):
+Additional requirements for directors, department heads, and curriculum specialists in the core academic subjects at the secondary level (5-12): at least three years of experience under an initial or professional teaching license in the role of the supervisor/director license sought. (c) Professional License.

-A master's degree in the arts or sciences in one of the core academic subjects they will supervise, or

-At least 18 credits of advanced graduate studies in one of the core academic subjects they will supervise.

-(c) Professional License.

 Possession of an Initial license as supervisor/director.